 Why You Can and Should Start Your Own Law Firm

-If you’re a new lawyer with your ducks in a row (such as your J.D.), has an entrepreneurial spirit and clear goals, and who knows that you want to be a lawyer without a doubt, you can and should start your own law firm.
+If you’re a lawyer with an entrepreneurial spirit, a tolerance for risk, and goals around what you want to build, you can and should start your own law firm.

 There are many benefits to being the proud owner of your own firm, including:

 - The ability to do more than practice law.
 Sure, your legal services will be your bread and butter, but you’ll also be able to build your own business on your terms.

 - Control when choosing your clients.
 Most attorneys have a specific type of law they wish to practice.
 With your own firm, you have a choice in the clients you choose to accept and the cases you choose to move forward with.